Overview

 Ideation, Workflows & Prototyping

-During this phase I conducted workshops for deliverables that included:
+During this phase I helped plan MVO1 sprints that included:

 Alert states designs that include visuals both on device and on app for green / yellow / red states with icons and text consistency.